 Nonfiction Books That Make You Smarter

 What makes extremely successful people different from others?
 Is it talent, intelligence or hard work?
 Gladwell uses statistics and interesting real-life examples to show how closely success is tied to not only natural ability and hard work but also opportunity and timing.
-It’s one of those books that get you thinking about how much culture, upbringing and just plain luck play into your life.
+It’s one of those books that get you thinking about how much culture, upbringing, and just plain luck play into your life.

-I love how Neil deGrasse Tyson carefully labelled his book as for Astrophysics for People in a Hurry instead of “Astrophysics explained to the ignorant layman,” which is what I would have called it.
+I love how Neil deGrasse Tyson carefully labeled his book as for Astrophysics for People in a Hurry instead of “Astrophysics explained to the ignorant layman,” which is what I would have called it.
 Just so you are aware, even though this book is tiny, it is not a quick read.
-Although Tyson does an excellent job bringing the topic down to a beginner’s level, the concepts are so deep that it definitely takes some thought to wrap your head around everything.
-A great primer on a fascinating subject, Astrophysics for People in a Hurry is one of the best books what will make you smarter and a must-read for all the science lovers out there.
+Although Tyson does an excellent job bringing the topic down to a beginner’s level, the concepts are so deep that it takes some thought to wrap your head around everything.
+A great primer on a fascinating subject, Astrophysics for People in a Hurry is one of the best books that will make you smarter and a must-read for all the science lovers out there.

-My sister’s husband actually recommended this book to me, and it’s one of those books that make you think about how the brain works.
+My sister’s husband recommended this book to me, and it’s one of those books that make you think about how the brain works.
 Though the title is basically the book equivalent of click-bait, the book itself was extremely interesting.
-The subtitle, “The History of the Human Brain as Revealed by Trauma, Madness and Recovery,” would be more appropriate, though much less catchy.
-Sam Kean teaches about the various parts of the brain using compelling true stories that temper down the science heavy segments to make the book more relatable for the general reader.
+The subtitle, “The History of the Human Brain as Revealed by Trauma, Madness, and Recovery,” would be more appropriate, though much less catchy.
+Sam Kean teaches about the various parts of the brain using compelling true stories that temper down the science-heavy segments to make the book more relatable for the general reader.
 He expertly weaves the storytelling while not skimping on the science, giving you a fairly in-depth basic primer on the science and history of neuroscience.